 Toppik vs. SMP to Cover Hair Thinning

 It is always good to hear from you.
-Toppik is a safe product that minimized the contrast between hair and the scalp and makes your hair look thicker.
-There is no reported effect on weakening the hair shafts from Toppik and I have not seen any negative effect from Toppik on transplanted and native hair.
+Toppik is indeed a safe product that minimizes the contrast between the hair and the scalp and makes the hair look thicker.
+There are no reported effects regarding weakening the hair shafts from Toppik.
+In addition, I have not seen any negative effects from Toppik on either transplanted hair or native hair.

-There is a new procedure that is available to the patients who want to minimize the contrast between hair color and skin tone that introduces dermal pigments into the scalp.
-The procedure is called Scalp Micropigmentation or SMP.
-The procedure can last a few years, then it will need touch ups.
-It is an ideal procedure for people who need to use Toppik every day, but don’t want to be bothered by the problems involved with every day use of Toppik.
+There is a new procedure that we now have available to patients who want to minimize the contrast between hair color and skin tone.
+This procedure introduces dermal pigments into the scalp and it is called Scalp Micropigmentation or SMP.
+This procedure can last a few years before it will need any type of touch-up.
+It is an ideal option for people who need to use Toppik on a daily basis but they don’t want to be bothered by the problems involved with using Toppik each day.